Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Ensuring network connectivity from AWS to the internet.
 - [ ] Patching and fixing flaws within the AWS Cloud infrastructure.
 - [ ] Ensuring the physical security of cloud data centers.
-- [ ] Ensuring Amazon EBS volumes are backed up.
+- [y] Ensuring Amazon EBS volumes are backed up.

 **[⬆ Back to Top](#table-of-contents)**